ryane/ryaneschinger.com/content/services/aws-power-up.md

 ### The Evaluation

-The first step is to determine your business goals and the problems you want to solve with your application.
-Next, I will evaluate the technical details of your application.
+The first step is to determine your business goals and the problems you want to solve.
+Next, I will evaluate the technical details of your Rails application.
 I'll take a look at things like your data stores, dependencies, 3rd-party services and existing load and usage patterns.
 Finally, I'll also want to get an understanding of your current development workflows and the skill set of your staff.

 With that information, I will deliver a plan for migrating your application to AWS.
 This will include a breakdown of which AWS services would be appropriate for your application, an estimated cost breakdown, and an estimate of how long it will take to deliver the solution.
 I will also identify any potential application-level code changes you might need.